Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 The popular Papago Park and Hall of Flame Fire Museum are other top attractions in Tempe.

-An entertainment and retail hub in the center of PHX, Cityscape ranks as one of the fun things to do in Phoenix at night.
-Have a satisfying and hearty meal at The Arrogant Butcher and indulge in cocktails at the sleek Blue Hound or go for speakeasy vibes at Pigtails.
+Have a satisfying and hearty meal at The Arrogant Butcher then indulge in cocktails at the sleek Blue Hound and Bitter & Twisted or go for speakeasy vibes at Pigtails.

-In addition to the many restaurants and bars, visitors can also go bowling or watch live comedy acts at Cityscape.
+In addition to the many restaurants and bars, visitors can also go bowling or watch live comedy acts at CityScape.

 #24 Desert Botanical Garden